Stegobully/merged_ncRNAclassifier/README.md

 Welcome to the Merged ncRNA classifier. ncRNAs are non-coding RNA sequences that do not encode for proteins like messenger RNAs (mRNAs). ncRNAs perform a variety of different “housekeeping” and “regulatory" tasks within the cell and can be further classified in RNA families based on functional, structural and sequential features.
 Our ML classifiers are based on Convolutional Neural Networks (CNNs) and/or Artificial Neural Networks (ANNs) to predict non-coding RNA sequences into one of six main ncRNA-types (lncRNA, miRNA, rRNA, snRNA, snoRNA and tRNA).
-The different ML classifier differentiate in their inputs using structural or sequential information, at which the merged model combining the primary sequence and structural graph features as input achieved the highest accuracy in our benchmark.
+The different ML classifier differentiate in their inputs using structural or sequential information, of which the merged model combining the primary sequence and structural graph features as input achieved the highest accuracy in our benchmark.

 # Installation